 Read our advice about travelling to the UK and Brighton or Eastbourne.

-We can meet you from London Gatwick or London Heathrow airport if you book a place on the free international orientation.
+We can meet you from London Gatwick or London Heathrow airport if you book a place on the international orientation.